bernardolansing/faltometro_ufrgs/README.md

 you won't be confused about having registering your absence yet or not.

 ### Contact
-If you have any suggestion or critic, want to report a bug or if you wish to contribute with the project, feel free to send me a message in my [Telegram](https://t.me/bernardolansing) or [Instagram](https://instagram.com/bernardolansing), or [post an issue](https://github.com/bernardolansing/faltometro_ufrgs/issues) in the GitHub
+If you have any suggestion or complaint, want to report a bug or if you wish to contribute with the project, feel free to send me a message in my [Telegram](https://t.me/bernardolansing) or [Instagram](https://instagram.com/bernardolansing), or [post an issue](https://github.com/bernardolansing/faltometro_ufrgs/issues) in the GitHub